pinecone-io/pinecone-rust-client/README.md

 ```

 ### Default client
 Use the `default_client()` function, which is the equivalent of constructing a `PineconeClientConfig` struct with all fields set to `None`.
-Configuration values will be read from environment variables.
+The API key and control plane host (optional) will be read from environment variables.
 ```rust
 let pinecone: PineconeClient = pinecone_sdk::pinecone::default_client().expect("Failed to create Pinecone instance");
 ```